 Lisa Keränen is an associate professor and Chair of the Department of Communication at the University of Colorado Denver, where she has also been named a University President’s Teaching Scholar.

 Her research and teaching concern the rhetoric of health and medicine, a growing interdisciplinary field of study that examines how discourses about health and medicine structure meaning and understanding of health and illness, including policy and identity.

 You might say she is a communication scholar who sometimes wishes she were a doctor.

-During the past decade, because of a program her Department runs at the International College Beijing, China has begun to permeate her work and teaching.
-She and her scholarly traveling companions have a forthcoming edited book with Michigan State University Press called Imagining China: Rhetorics of Nationalism in an Age of Globalization (2017).
+During the past decade, because of a longstanding BA program her Department runs at the International College Beijing at China Agricultural University, China has begun to permeate her work and teaching.
+She and her scholarly traveling companions/colleagues have just published an edited book with Michigan State University Press called Imagining China: Rhetorics of Nationalism in an Age of Globalization (2017).

 A transplanted east coaster, Keränen has worked at the University of Colorado since 2003.
 Her graduate degrees include an MA in Bioethics and a PhD in Communication from the University of Pittsburgh, where she completed clinical ethics practica at the University of Pittsburgh Medical Center.

 Keränen currently serves on the editorial boards of 6 scholarly journals and is past President of the Association for the Rhetoric of Science, Technology, and Medicine.